-Trying to correct the errors with insoles means, in the worst case, that you prevent it from healing on its own.
+Trying to correct the errors with insoles means in the worst case that you prevent it from healing on its own.
 Molded soles keep the foot at the fault you have and are difficult to heal.

 PRONATOS WITH STRETCHPOWER

-How are we walking?
+How are we doing?